Starsky & Hutch (film): Plot

 In 1975, two Bay City Police detectives, the macho David Starsky (who loves his 1974 Ford Gran Torino and recklessly pursues minor offenders) and the easy-going Ken "Hutch" Hutchinson (who often works alongside criminals to investigate their activity) are forced to become partners as punishment for recent antics.
 Meanwhile, drug kingpin Reese Feldman and his right-hand man Kevin develop a new type of cocaine that is untraceable in scent and taste.
 When one of his dealers botches an operation, Feldman shoots him and dumps him in the bay.

 The body washes ashore a few days later, and Starsky and Hutch investigate the scene.
 A clue leads them to Feldman, who denies any knowledge of the crime, but his wife mentions that the dealer had been dating a cheerleader.
 After meeting (and flirting with) cheerleaders Stacey and Holly, the detectives are given a jacket from cheerleader Heather (who disrobes in front of them, causing an embarrassing situation).
 Their street-wise informant Huggy Bear directs the pair to Big Earl's motorcycle bar.

 Disguised as "Captain America" and "Billy" from Easy Rider, Starsky and Hutch learn that Big Earl is in jail, where they question him on his connection to Feldman's illicit dealings.
-Big Earl forces the detectives into humiliating acts in exchange for information and a packet of what they believe is cocaine.
+He forces the detectives into humiliating acts in exchange for information and a packet of what they believe is cocaine.
 However, Captain Doby, angered by their wild interrogation, takes them off the case, revealing that the packet was analyzed and found to contain only artificial sweetener.

 The duo invite Stacey and Holly to Starsky's place, where Starsky puts the “sweetener” in his coffee while Hutch sings "Don't Give Up on Us".
 Starsky soon discovers that the contents of the packet were actually Feldman's untraceable cocaine, and begins to feel the effects.
 The four visit a disco where Starsky, high on cocaine, loses a dance-off and tries to arrest his opponent.
-Hutch defuses the situation, takes Starsky home and puts him to bed, then proceeds to have a threesome with Stacey and Holly.
+Hutch defuses the situation, taking Starsky home and putting him to bed, then proceeds to have a threesome with Stacey and Holly.